The model theory of the curve graph: Background

 \begin{definition}[$\kappa$-saturated] Let $\kappa$ be an infinite cardinal.
 A $\mL$--structure $\mathcal{M}$ is \emph{$\kappa$--saturated} if for all $A \subset M$ and $p \in S(A)$ with $|A| \leq \kappa$, the type $p$ is realized in $\mM$.
 We say that $\mM$ is saturated if it is $|M|$--saturated. \end{definition}

-To avoid having to switch models to realize types, we will often work in the \emph{monster model}, a model where all types over subsets of the universe are realized.
+To avoid having to switch models to realize types, we will often work in the \emph{monster model}, which can be thought of as a model of the theory containing as an elementary sub-model any model one might eventually need to consider.
 A complete theory with infinite models admits a model $\mathscr M$ such that all types over all subsets of $M$ are realized in $\mathscr M$.
 Up to some set-theoretic issues, $\mathscr M$ is unique up to isomorphism.
 It is well--known that the monster model of a theory $T$ also enjoys all of the following properties: \begin{itemize}

 \item Any model of $T$ is elementarily embeddable in $\mathscr M$; \item Any elementary bijection between two subsets of $\mathscr M$ can be extended to an automorphism of $\mathscr M$. \end{itemize}